<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 </div></div></div></div>

-</div><p>The post <a href="https://dataofafrica.com/digital-ecosystems-in-africa-investing-in-talent-to-build-tomorrows-leaders/">Digital ecosystems in Africa: investing in talent to build tomorrow’s leaders</a> first appeared on <a href="https://dataofafrica.com">Data Of Africa</a>.</p><p>The post <a href="https://dataofafrica.com/digital-ecosystems-in-africa-investing-in-talent-to-build-tomorrows-leaders/">Digital ecosystems in Africa: investing in talent to build tomorrow&#8217;s leaders</a> appeared first on <a href="https://dataofafrica.com">Data Of Africa</a>.</p>
+</div><p>The post <a href="https://dataofafrica.com/energy-in-africa-a-structural-challenge-at-the-heart-of-growth-opportunities/">Energy in Africa: a structural challenge at the heart of growth opportunities</a> first appeared on <a href="https://dataofafrica.com">Data Of Africa</a>.</p><p>The post <a href="https://dataofafrica.com/energy-in-africa-a-structural-challenge-at-the-heart-of-growth-opportunities/">Energy in Africa: a structural challenge at the heart of growth opportunities</a> appeared first on <a href="https://dataofafrica.com">Data Of Africa</a>.</p>

 ]]></content:encoded>